8126Lucas/top_from_samsung-music/README.md

-# My Top 100 on Samsung Music 🎵
+# My Top 100 in Samsung Music 🎵

 <div align="center">
 <a href="README.pt.md">Leia em Português</a> | <a href="#">Read in English</a>